hostmobility/documentation/docs/interfaces/hmx/digital_io.md

 ---
-title:  Host Monitor x Digital I/O
+title:  Digital I/O (HMX)
 tags:
+  - Digital I/O
   - HMX
 ---
 ## Overview
 The HMX-specific Digital I/Os are listed below.
 Check the technical file for more information about the different thresholds and whether it's possible to change state (digital out).